 Welcome to Great Shasta Rail Trail Association (GSRTA) general information page.
-We hope FAQ’s will help you plan a successful and fun experience on the trail.
+We hope the answers to the FAQs will help you plan a successful and fun experience on the trail.
 If your question is not answered, please feel free to contact us.

 - Where may I access the Great Shasta Rail Trail (GSRT)?

 From McCloud (at Broadway)

 (1) At Pilgrim Creek Road – proceed 3 miles east on highway 89, turn left onto Pilgrim Creek Road (paved) and proceed 1 mile.
 There is space for off-road parking.

 (2) At Esperanza Road – proceed 4.8 miles east on highway 89, turn left onto Esperanza Road (dirt road) and proceed 1 mile.
 There is off-road parking area available.

 (3) At Military Pass Road – proceed 9.9 miles east on highway 89, turn left onto Forest Service road 43N19 (a narrow dirt road).
 (It’s just opposite the McCloud River loop road).
 Proceed .3 miles from Highway 89.
 Few parking opportunities – could be a drop off point for users.

 (4) At Sheepheaven Road – proceed 13.7 miles east on highway 89, turn left onto Forest Service Road 40N11.
 It’s a dirt road just opposite CalTrans’ barn.
 There is limited parking.